-Darina Allen said at the Grow Festival in Waterford that she would be willing to get involved in attempts to improve hospital food is she thought she could “make a difference”.
-File photograph: Eric Luke
+Darina Allen of Ballymaloe Cookery School has said she would be willing to get involved in the HSE's attempts to improve hospital food if she felt she could make a difference.

 Speaking at a debate on hospital food at the Grow Festival in Waterford at the weekend, the popular chef, author and broadcaster called for a change in the way hospitals buy the raw materials for their patients' and employees' meals.